 So, now that you know how much the teams spend to build the cars, it is obvious that it won’t be cheap to buy one second hand.
 But before we talk about the prices, we should first consider how you actually go about finding an F1 car to buy.

 As with any luxury good, it is quite difficult to find what you need unless you know where to look.
 Auctions are your best bet when it comes to old racing cars, as they tend to end up in the hands of groups rather than people.
-By this we mean that companies or auction agencies buy the luxury goods, in this case an F1 car, and then sell it at an event to the highest bidder.
+By this I mean that companies or auction agencies buy the luxury goods, in this case an F1 car, and then sell it at an event to the highest bidder.

-These auctions don’t just take place at real events however, as they can often take place online instead.
+These auctions don’t just take place at real events however, as they can often take place online as well.
 In the modern era, this is the most common way to get your hands on an F1 car.
 There are usually specific websites you can visit to find these kinds of auction, and if there is a specific car that you want to buy, a quick Google search will usually give you some results.

 Finding Them Locally

 Obviously, you can ask around your local garages and auction houses if you think they may be aware of some sellers in your area, but looking online is definitely the best way to find F1 cars for sale.

-What Will Affect The Price?
+What Will Affect The Price Of An F1 Car?

 Does It Drive?

-These were used at events and at race days for promotional purposes, and they can be picked up for much less than you might imagine.
+These are typically used at events and at race days for promotional purposes, and they can be picked up for much less than you might imagine.
 These kinds of cars might be found for anywhere between $30,000 up to several hundred thousand dollars.
 You can also find real cars branded as rolling chassis cars, which means they have had their engines removed.

 The Condition Of The Car

 This could come in the form of major damage from crashes, or it could be minor scrapes or issues with the paintwork.
 The extent of the damage will have a big effect on the total price of the car.

 Who Drove It?

 If the car was driven by a championship winner, it is obviously going to be more expensive than one driven by someone who never got on the podium with it.
 The team it belonged to will also matter, as a Ferrari will usually always go for more than a Haas car for example.
-So just how much can these cars fetch?

-The Most Expensive F1 Car Ever Sold
+The Most Expensive F1 Cars Ever Sold

-Schumacher’s F2001 Ferrari F1 car, which he drove to victory at the Monaco Grand Prix of 2001, sold at a Sotheby’s auction in New York in 2017 for $7.5 million, and his championship-winning F2002 sold for just over $6.5 million in 2019.
+Michael Schumacher’s F2001 Ferrari F1 car, which he drove to victory at the Monaco Grand Prix of 2001, sold at a Sotheby’s auction in New York in 2017 for $7.5 million, and his championship-winning F2002 sold for just over $6.5 million in 2019.

 This is perhaps what you might expect a car that cost millions to build to fetch, even from the early 2000s.
 But still, there have been many sold well below this range, with cars regularly going for a few hundred thousand dollars.
-The 1998 car used by Benetton could be bought with its engine for just over $300,000, while a 2002 Jordan F1 car would cost you around $250,000.
+The 1998 car used by Benetton could be bought with its engine for just over $300,000, while a 2002 Jordan F1 car might cost you around $250,000.

 Then there are the show cars, which come in much cheaper than those above.
-Cars such as the 2006 McLaren MP4-21 can be found on sale at F1 Authentics for prices less than $100,000.
+These typically fetch a few hundred thousand dollars.

 What Other Race Cars Can You Buy?